npetraco/CMS-Network/README.md

 contained in the "Historical Data" section of the spreadsheet:
 CMS-Network_multinomial-Dirichlet_workbook.xlsx.
 It consists of data
 from:

-*Neel, M and Wells M. “A Comprehensive Analysis of Striated Toolmark Examinations.
+* Neel, M and Wells M. “A Comprehensive Analysis of Striated Toolmark Examinations.
 Part 1: Comparing Known Matches to Known Non-Matches”, AFTE J 39(3):176-198 2007.

-*N. D. K. Petraco, L. Kuo, H. Chan, E. Phelps, C. Gambino,
+* N. D. K. Petraco, L. Kuo, H. Chan, E. Phelps, C. Gambino,
 P. McLaughlin, Frani Kammerman,
 P. Diaczuk, P. Shenkin, N. Petraco and J. Hamby, "Estimates of Striation Pattern Identi cation Error Rates by Algorithmic Methods," AFTE J. 45(3), 235 (2013)

 In order to use this Bayesian Network model:
-*download the CMS-NETWORK file (avalable in .xdsl or .net formats which are readable by Genie, SamIam and Hugin).
+* Download the CMS-NETWORK file (available in .xdsl or .net formats which are readable by Genie, SamIam and Hugin).
-*Obtain a copy of Genie, SamIam or Hugin Bayesian Network programs.
+* Obtain a copy of Genie, SamIam or Hugin Bayesian Network programs.
-	*All have no-cost versions for non-comercial/demo use.
+	* All have no-cost versions for non-commercial/demo use.

 Personal laboratory study data can be added to the CMS-Network_multinomial-Dirichlet_workbook.xlsx spreadsheet to further